pipelinelabo/datalaiq-wiki/ingesters/integrations.md

 }
 ~~~

-Notice that we are sending each of the DNS listeners to two completely independent Gravwell installations, one a single indexer the other a distributed cluster.
+Notice that we are sending each of the DNS listeners to two completely independent DatalaiQ installations, one a single indexer the other a distributed cluster.

-A sample Gravwell Corefile section which sends DNS requests to a single indexer over an unencrypted connection.
+A sample DatalaiQ Corefile section which sends DNS requests to a single indexer over an unencrypted connection.
 Local cache is disabled.

 ~~~
 gravwell {